Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 In the case of partnership firms, the firms are required to enclose the partnership’s tax returns for profits tax.
 A statement pertaining to the financial position of the company or the balance sheet along with the statement showing the profits and loss accounts with the tax computation must be furnished.
 On the other hand, the partners of the firm are subjected to taxes on the profits earned by them, proportional to the ratio of their shares in the firm.

 A branch office is not considered a separate legal entity, as it is merely a continuation of the parent company.
 The parent company is held liable for all the debts and obligations of the branch company.
-Branch offices or registered foreign companies and subsidiaries of foreign companies incorporated in Hong Kong are taxed at similar rates.
+Branch offices or registered foreign companies and subsidiaries of foreign new company registration in Hong Kong are taxed at similar rates.

 Stamp Duty